projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 - **Interpreted Programming Languages**
 - **Interpreters**

 A **programming language** is a formal language that contains a set of instructions to produce certain outputs.
 The rules that define the written part of a programming language are called **syntax**.
 The two primary types of programming languages are compiled programming languages and interpreted programming languages. **Compiled programming languages** (ex.
 C) are languages that can be directly translated by the computer via a **compiler** (ex.
 GCC), which takes a program written in some compiled programming language and converts it to binary code that is executable by the machine.
 Remember- computers speak in 1’s and 0’s!
+While compilers can translate to machine level code as we just stated, it's important to understand that the formal definition of a compiler simply states that it can translate code from language "x" to language "y", and that it does not necessarily have to translate to a "lower level" of code.
 Here is an overly complicated chart that describes that process, but can be useful for those students who like to understand computing in its most basic form.

 <div class=mdImage align=center>
     <img src="./images/compiler_tree.png" width="500" height="auto" />
 </div>

 **Interpreted programming languages** (ex.
 Python) are languages that execute a program’s instructions directly via an **interpreter** (ex.
-CPython), which does NOT require translating the code into a lower level machine language (i.e. assembly code, binary, etc.).
+CPython), which converts the source code of the Python program into byte code and executes it.
+While technically interpreted programming languages must compile the Python code into byte code, we still informally refer to this family of programming languages as "interpreted", as it is the interpreter doing the heavy lifting and compiling of the code.

 <div align=center><h2>Section 2 Review Questions</h2></div>